 - Quality Improvement Conference (quarterly): Fellows and staff discuss current and future quality assurance and quality improvement projects.

 - Simulation Training (monthly): The Clinical Simulation Laboratory at the University of Vermont College of Medicine is a state of the art facility available for fellow education and teaching.
+Simulations include sessions in the Cadaver Lab to review key anatomical exposures.

 The Vascular Division has a strong tradition of teaching medical students and residents.
 Teaching is a key component of the training program and we value this highly in our fellows.
 As the senior trainee on the service, the vascular fellow helps to educate medical students and more junior general surgery residents.
 Fellow teaching takes a variety of forms including informal interactions on rounds, acting as teaching resident in the operating room and interventional suites and through educational conferences.
 Opportunities to develop teaching skills exist through the UVM Teaching Academy.